Sunday, September 22, 2019

 Rabois: target massive markets w/ general, vertically integrated solutions

-- best suited to oligopolistic mkts
+- Best suited to oligopolistic markets

-- target all cust. with gen. solution
+- Target all cust. with gen. solution

 - GTM solving for all; build accumulating advantages, watch for anomalies